-Located in Carrer dels Escudellers, a side street of the famous Ramblas of Barcelona, the hotel offers 57 rooms with private bathroom, a safe, satellite TV, telephone and free Wi-Fi.
+Located in Carrer dels Escudellers, a side street of the famous Ramblas of Barcelona, Hotel Barcelona House offers 57 rooms with private bathroom, a safe, satellite TV, telephone and free Wi-Fi.

 For this one night stay we booked a double room.
 Since we had read on the internet that the rooms facing the front are affected by street noise, we requested a room in a quiet location (away from the street) and possibly on a higher floor.